sys4-fr/playereffects/README.md

 * `slow`: Makes you slower for 120s.
 * `hfast`: Makes you faster for 10s.
 This is a hidden effect and is not exposed to the HUD.
 * `highjump`: Increases your jump height for 20s.
-* `fly`: Gives you the `fly` privilege for a short time.
+* `fly`: Gives you the `fly` privilege for a minute.
+You keep the privilege even when you die.
 Better don’t mess around with this privilege manually when you use this.
 * `blind`: Tints the whole screen black for 5 seconds.
 This is highly experimental and will be drawn over many existing HUD elements.
 In other words, prepare your HUD to be messed up.
 * `null`: Tries to apply an effect which always fails.
 This demonstrates the failure of effects.